entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 - File structure deployed to AppEngine is redesigned with improved scoping
 - Added new MFE widget capabilities:
    - Support for service discovery driven by the [API claims mechanism](../getting-started/ent-api.md)
-   - Automatic generation of the widget configUi
+   - Automatic generation of the widget `configUi` integration code
    - Widgets can receive environmental and system information through a config object
    - Widgets can now access their own static assets
    - Support for explicitly parameterized widgets